ketaslava/open_audio_tools/README.md

 Open Audio Tools is designed to provide objective real-time feedback on your voice, helping you understand and improve it according to your needs

-# About

-Open Voice Analyzer is an app that provides objective, real-time feedback about your voice, helping you understand and improve it to suit your needs

 # Screenshots

 <div>